FranklinBF/nav_in_flatland/README.md

 We made some modification in *simulation_manager.cpp*, where we create a */step_world* service server.

 ##### How to write model .yaml files for flatland
+Robot, Obstacles and world can be described by .yaml files, which provide easy setting to users.

-check out the section in http://flatland-simulator.readthedocs.io
+check out the model section in http://flatland-simulator.readthedocs.io

 ##### How to create flatland plugins
+Sensors such as laser, actuator such ad diff_driver & other user defined motion behaviors can be coded as a flatland plugin and added to the model .yaml file.

-check out the section in http://flatland-simulator.readthedocs.io
+check out the plugin section in http://flatland-simulator.readthedocs.io

 ````
 flatland_plugins/src/laser.cpp                     (modified by our project)